Universe (role-playing game): Reception

 In an October 1981 review in The Space Gamer #44, SPI game designer Greg Costikyan called the game "an excellent RPG from the stand-point of role-playing as it stood three years ago."
-But he pointed out that role-playing rules had advanced, and Universe was now "dated; moeover in important respects, it is scientifically inaccurate."
+But he pointed out that role-playing rules had advanced, and Universe was now "dated; moreover in important respects, it is scientifically inaccurate."
 Costikyan found various aspects of the game good, but disliked the touted world generation system, calling it "unrealistic, unsatisfying, time-consuming, and overly random."
 Although he found the rules well-written and well-indexed, he concluded that he was "rather disappointed with the game".

 In Issue 51 of the British wargaming magazine Perfidious Albion, Charles Vasey noted, "The Gamesmasters' Guide is vast and contains much of what one would expect.
 An Adventure Guide contains lots of details and some creatures and NPCS, plus an adventure.
 This allows one to go straight into action (it seems)."

 Steve List reviewed Universe for Different Worlds magazine and stated that "Universe is a far cry from what Traveller is now, but given the same time for development of background and publication of supplementary material, it could easily equal Traveller in its richness.
 However, it will always be a slower game to play."

 In the November 1981 issue of Dragon (before TSR's takeover of SPI), Jeff Swycaffer admired the four-color star map, calling it "striking."
 He also liked the character generation system, "the most complex and complete character-generation system that role-playing has yet developed."
 The one thing Swycaffer didn't like about the character generation system was "the standard SPI obsession with play balance.
 For every advantage and bonus a character is given, there is a corresponding disadvantage."
 Swycaffer also found the Character Action rules to be "dense, slow, and for referees without a computer, just about useless."
 In comparison to rival science fiction game Traveller Swycaffer believed that "Universe, in what it offers, is superior."
 He concluded with a strong recommendation, saying, "In time, with proper supplementation of its own (SPI has great plans for add-on elements), it has promise of becoming far more.
 Buy it."